ssrg-vt/RustyMPK/index.md

 </p>

 `write_bytes` is an unsafe kernel function writing byte to an arbitrary address.
-The isolated `write_bytes` introduces a 6% slowdown compared to the vainila `write_bytes` when writing 4KB at a time.
+The isolated `write_bytes` introduces a 6% slowdown compared to the vanilla `write_bytes` when writing 4KB at a time.

 <p align="center">
   <img width="600" src="img/macro_benchmark.png">